-In the Department of Communication and Media Studies at Sacred Heart University, we believe in the power of stories and we invite you to join the ranks of the most influential storytellers: the media.
+In the School of Communication & Media Arts at Sacred Heart University, we believe in the power of stories and we invite you to join the ranks of the most influential storytellers: the media.
 Our ideal location, in Connecticut’s creative corridor and nearby New York City, allows our experienced faculty to partner with industry leaders to provide students with workshops, internships and mentorships, and networking opportunities before they graduate.
 Each of our graduate programs provides you with the tools and professional experiences you need to tell meaningful stories that resonate with audiences.

 - MACOMM: Our Master's degree in Communication focuses on Corporate Communication and Public Relations, Digital Multimedia Journalism, and Digital Multimedia Production.

 - FTMA: Our Master's degree in Film and Television focuses on film and television production.
 Check out the latest news about the program in the CT Post.

 - MLDC: A master’s degree in Media Literacy and Digital Culture that focuses on Children, Health, & Media and Media & Social Justice.